-As a sub-recipient, the Rhode Island Division of Statewide Planning, the organization for Rhode Island's single Metropolitan Planning Program (MPO), provided a signed RIDSP Title VI Non-Discrimination Assurances to the Rhode Island Department of Transportation (RIDOT).
-The most recent one is dated August 6th, 2018.
+As a sub-recipient, RIDSP, the organization for Rhode Island's single Metropolitan Planning Program (MPO), provided a signed RIDSP Title VI Non-Discrimination Assurances to the Rhode Island Department of Transportation (RIDOT).
+The most recent one is dated September 14th, 2023.
 (See Appendix B).

-In addition, in accordance with Title 23 CFR 450.336, the Rhode Island Division of Statewide Planning as staff to the Rhode Island State Planning Council, MPO for the State of Rhode Island hereby certifies to FHWA and FTA that the transportation planning process is addressing the major issues in the metropolitan planning area and are being conducted in accordance with all applicable requirements set forth in the MPO Self-Certification (see Appendix C) which is always appended to the Unified Planning Work Program.
+In addition, in accordance with Title 23 CFR 450.336, RIDSP as staff to the Rhode Island State Planning Council, MPO for the State of Rhode Island hereby certifies to FHWA and FTA that the transportation planning process is addressing the major issues in the metropolitan planning area and are being conducted in accordance with all applicable requirements set forth in the MPO Self-Certification (see Appendix C) which is always appended to the Unified Planning Work Program (UPWP).